In this sewing tutorial I will show you how to make off-shoulder dress cutting and stitching.

 Stitch side seams on skirt pieces with a serger.

-Lay the top skirt on the down skirt with the wrong side facing the right side and baste upper edges together.
+Lay the top skirt on the down skirt with the wrong side facing the right side and baste the upper edges together.
 I decided also to stitch them together on my serger.

 Stitch the skirts onto the dress using your serger.